Billy Campfield

-William "Billy" Campfield (born August 20, 1956) is a former American football running back in the National Football League for the Philadelphia Eagles and the New York Giants.
-He played in Super Bowl XV in 1981.
-He played college football at the University of Kansas and was drafted in the eleventh round of the 1978 NFL Draft.
+William Campfield (born August 20, 1956) is an American former professional football player who was a running back in the National Football League (NFL) for the Philadelphia Eagles and the New York Giants.
+He played college football for the Kansas Jayhawks and was selected in the 11th round of the 1978 NFL draft.
+He played in Super Bowl XV with the Eagles in 1981.

-Early years
+Early life

 Campfield graduated from Derby High School in Derby, Kansas, in 1974.
-He was a four-year letterman as a running back at Kansas, averaging over 6 yards every time he touched the ball and scoring 12 career touchdowns.
+He was a four-year letterman as a running back at the University of Kansas, averaging over six yards every time he touched the ball and scoring 12 career touchdowns.

 Professional career

 Philadelphia Eagles

-Campfield was drafted by the Philadelphia Eagles in the eleventh round of the 1978 NFL Draft.
+Campfield was selected by the Philadelphia Eagles in the eleventh round of the 1978 NFL draft.
 He was waived on August 22, 1983.

 New York Giants

 Campfield was claimed off waivers by the New York Giants, and he was released a week later on August 29, 1983.

 San Antonio Gunslingers

 Campfield signed a one-year contract with the San Antonio Gunslingers, and one week later, on March 6, 1984, announced his retirement.